 On my daily Chicago lakefront bike rides I see joggers, walkers, tourists, other cyclists, roller bladers, you name it.
 A number of the walkers I see use what look like ski poles.
 They are out regularly and use the poles daily.
 I wondered what good they were.

-Some web searching indicates that they have been around since 1988, but still relatively unknown.
+Some web searching indicates that they have been around since 1988, yet remain relatively unknown.
 Tom Rutlin created the Nordic Walking method and brought the first commercial walking poles to the U.S.

 Dr. Edward R. Laskowski of the Mayo Institute writes, “Walking poles work your arms, shoulders, chest and upper back muscles through a functional range of motion as you walk — which can help you turn your daily walk into a full-body workout.
 This activity is sometimes called Nordic walking.